mjoyceGR/MESA2HYDRO/README.md

 	scipy.optimize
 	time

-These can be installed from the command line via, e.g.,
+If they were not automatically installed via pip or the setup procedure, these can be installed from the command line via, e.g.,

 	sudo apt-get install python-tk